Arundell family: Lanherne

-The Arundells of Lanherne — known historically as "the Great Arundells" — established themselves in Cornwall around the mid-thirteenth century at Lanherne, located on the western slope of a wooded valley between St Columb Major and the sea.
+The Arundells of Lanherne—known historically as "the Great Arundells"—established themselves in Cornwall around the mid-thirteenth century at Lanherne, located on the western slope of a wooded valley between St Columb Major and the sea.
 This site is now occupied by the Carmelite convent founded in the late 18th century.
 It is possible that the family’s presence in Cornwall predates this, with earlier holdings at Trembleath in the neighboring parish of St Ervan, as noted in 19th-century local histories.

 Claims that the Arundell family originated in England at the time of William the Conqueror (1066) remain unproven and rest primarily on family tradition rather than contemporary documentary evidence.
-While a Roger Arundel appears in the Domesday Book holding lands in southwestern England, no direct genealogical link to the Cornish Arundells can be confirmed.
+While a Roger Arundel appears in the Domesday Book holding lands in south-western England, no direct genealogical link to the Cornish Arundells can be confirmed.

 A William de Arundell, recorded as a canon of Exeter Cathedral who died in 1246, likely belonged to a clerical branch of the family, although this connection does not establish landownership or noble status.
 By 1260, the family had risen in prominence with Sir Ralph Arundell serving as sheriff of Cornwall, signaling their growing local influence.
 Around this period, John Arundell held lands at Efford near Bude, demonstrating the spread of the family name and estates across eastern Cornwall.

-His grandson, Sir John Arundell, The Magnificent, was a great church benefactor (notably to the celebrated lost church of St. Piran-in-the-Sands — Perranzabulæ), and, according to his will, dated 18 April 1433, possessed no less than fifty-two complete suits of cloth of gold.
-He was a naval commander, and was sheriff of Cornwall four times, and M.P. for the county in 1422-3.
-The Arundells intermarried with most of the old Cornish families — nearly all of them now extinct — thus adding considerably to their vast possessions, until at length, in the twenty-ninth year of Henry VI, John Arundell, born about 1421, had become the largest free tenant in Cornwall, his estates being of the value of 2,000l. per annum.
+His grandson, Sir John Arundell, the Magnificent, was a great church benefactor (notably to the celebrated lost church of St Piran-in-the-Sands—Perranzabuloe), and, according to his will, dated 18 April 1433, possessed no fewer than fifty-two complete suits of cloth of gold.
+He was a naval commander, and was sheriff of Cornwall four times, and M.P. for the county in 1422–23.
+The Arundells intermarried with most of the old Cornish families—nearly all of them now extinct—thus adding considerably to their vast possessions, until at length, in the twenty-ninth year of Henry VI, John Arundell, born about 1421, had become the largest-holding free tenant in Cornwall, his estates being of the value of 2,000l. per annum.
 He was sheriff and admiral of Cornwall, and a general for Henry VI in his French wars, but was attainted in 1483.